 A Cuff sleeve is basically a longer version of a t-shirt sleeve.
 These are also called rolled-up sleeves because of their inbuilt fold along with buttons.
 The Cuff sleeve looks great for knit shirts.

 Different Types Of Sleeves Design For Blouses & Dresses:

 Here we enlisted 8 more different types of sleeves designs with names and pictures on blouses, dresses, tops, kurtis, gowns and shirts.
-Let’s have a look into them.
+Let’s have a look at them.

 16. Different Types Of Sleeves On Dresses:

-17. Different Types Of Sleeves Design For Blouse:
+17. Different Types Of Sleeves Design For Blouses: